bguthrie99/OSRS_ge_tracker/README.md

 # OSRS_ge_tracker

 This is a simple Python script that scrapes active trading prices directly from the Old School Runescape (OSRS) website.
-This is a simple side project that I worked on for fun; I enjoyed getting practice with Python and learning web scraping.
+This was a simple side project that I worked on for fun; I enjoyed getting practice with Python and learning web scraping.

 I utilize three packages in this.